uccser/cs-field-guide/csfieldguide/chapters/content/en/coding-encryption/sections/storing-passwords-securely.md

 For each user: copy their salt into the box, enter a possible password, and click `Calculate Hash` to check the database.
 The database will highlight an entry if the hash matches (so you don't have to check manually!).

-{interactive slug="password-guesser" type="iframe" alt="Interactive for guessing user passwords"}
+{interactive slug="password-guesser" type="in-page" alt="Interactive for guessing user passwords"}

 {panel end}